Post Malone: 2024–present: F-1 Trillion and The Eternal Buzz

 On June 13, Malone announced the single "Pour Me a Drink" (featuring Blake Shelton).
 It was released on June 21.
 On June 18, Malone announced his sixth studio album, F-1 Trillion, which was released on August 16, 2024.
 On July 26, Malone released the third single from the album "Guy for That" (featuring Luke Combs).

 On November 19, Malone announced his eighth concert tour, along with his openers, fellow American rapper, singer, and songwriter Jelly Roll and American singer-songwriter and musician Sierra Ferrell.
 On December 25, Malone and Beyoncé gave their first performance of "Levii's Jeans" live as part of Beyoncé's 2024 NFL Halftime Show set list.
 On February 17, 2025, Malone announced the European leg of the tour consisting of various festivals and headline shows, with Jelly Roll also joining as the opening act on select dates.

 For the 50th anniversary celebrations for Saturday Night Live on February 14, 2025, Malone reunited with Nirvana members to perform "Smells Like Teen Spirit".

 On April 13, during the Coachella 2025 festival Malone announced that a new album was in progress.
 On April 15, Morgan Wallen announced his next single, "I Ain't Comin' Back" with Post Malone, to release on April 18.
 This was their second collaboration in less than a year, following "I Had Some Help".

+On April 6, 2026, Malone announced his seventh studio album, The Eternal Buzz, a double album consisting of 40 tracks.
+On July 19, the closing ceremony of the 2026 FIFA World Cup final it was headlined by Malone.
+He sang the songs "Chrome Heartbreaker", "Wow" and "Sunflower" with Swae Lee.

 Musical style

-Malone's music combines pop, hip-hop, trap, R&B, and country, often falling into the sub-genres of cloud rap, pop rap, indie pop, pop rock, and rap rock.
+Malone's music combines pop, hip-hop, trap, country, R&B, and rock, often falling into the styles of cloud rap, pop rap, indie folk, and rap rock.
 Malone's music has been described as a "melting pot of the country, grunge, hip-hop and R&B" that he grew up on, and Malone himself has been described as versatile.
 His vocal style has been described as "laconic".
 Jon Caramanica of The New York Times described Malone as "an artist who toes the line between singing and rapping, and hip-hop and spooky electric folk".
 Malone himself has called his music "genre-less".

 Malone cites Bob Dylan, in whom he became interested around the age of 15, as an influence on his music, calling him "a genius" and "a god" though his music has been called "about as far away from Rock n' Roll as you can get".
 He called "Subterranean Homesick Blues" the "first rap song".
 He has a tattoo of Dylan as well.
 Malone has cited Kurt Cobain and Johnny Cash as key influences too.
 Malone has also cited 50 Cent, whom he called a legend, Kanye West and Key! as influences.